cdktf/cdktf-provider-okta/docs/appSecurePasswordStore.go.md

 - *Type:* *string

-Local path to logo of the application.
+Local file path to the logo.

+The file must be in PNG, JPG, or GIF format, and less than 1 MB in size.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/app_secure_password_store#logo AppSecurePasswordStore#logo}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/app_secure_password_store#logo AppSecurePasswordStore#logo}

 ---